cloudmesh-community/fa18-516-29/project-paper/report.md

-# Hadoop, Hive and Spark multi node Cluster set up on Amazon EC2 instances
+# Hadoop, Hive and Spark multi node Cluster set up on Amazon EC2 instances, :hand: fa18-516-29

 :o: plese see format from our example